mkalioby/django-passkeys/README.md

 Passkeys are now supported on
 * Apple Ecosystem (iPhone 16.0+, iPadOS 16.1, Mac OS X Ventura)
 * Chromium based browsers (on PC and Laptop) allows picking up credentials from Android and iPhone/iPadOS.
-* Android Credentials creation for ResidentKeys is currently in live now
+* Android Credentials creation for ResidentKeys is currently in live now.

 On May 3, 2023, Google allowed the use of Passkeys for the users to login, killing the password for enrolled users.